natalie-lang/natalie/README.md

 Here is a rough to do list (not in any specific order):

+- encoding support for string and regex (just UTF-8 would be great!)
 - Keyword arguments and a bunch of other method argument handling
 - Float
 - Bignum support